The Easiest Banana Cake

-I find that simply slicing it up and serving it alongside some fresh fruit (and perhaps stabilized whipped cream) is just divine and absolutely satisfying.
+I find that simply slicing the banana cake and serving it alongside some fresh fruit – perhaps stabilized whipped cream – is just divine and absolutely satisfying.

 try this popular apple cake, too:

-- 2 very, very ripe medium bananas, roughly mashed
+- 2 bananas, medium size, very ripe, roughly mashed

-- 1 (4-serving size) package Jello banana cream instant pudding powder
+- 1 box Jello banana cream instant pudding powder, 3.4 oz

 - 4 large eggs, lightly beaten

 - Preheat oven to 350F, with rack on lower-middle position.
 Grease and flour a bundt pan and set aside.